-Prayer Town proper composes one motel, one restaurant, one gas station, two churches, and one elementary school into a loose resemblance of a town.
-The gas station serves as a grocery store, a post office, and UPS drop off.
+Prayer Town proper composed one motel, one restaurant, one gas station, two churches, and one elementary school into a loose resemblance of a town.
+The gas station served as a grocery store, a post office, coffee shop, and UPS drop off.
 Their daughter was hired to be the new second grade teacher.

 Brodie googled Prayer Town to reserve a spot for their RV.
 “Looks like we have only one choice with full hook-ups, Spooky.
 What do you want me to do?”

 She wanted to say, “Duh, did you think we’d have five-star options?”
 But she didn’t.
 She learned over the years to retreat to her imagination instead of saying something that might cause him to come unglued.

 Early in their marriage, Brodie angered easily.
 It’s all because of his damn job, Spooky rationalized.
 He was a detective back then.

 His anger provoked what he referred to as her haunts.
 She hated he called them, haunts.
 They were her friends and had been her only ones for as long as she could remember.
 And still were.
 Even her husband couldn’t be the friend her friends were.
 These friends of hers launched projectiles into the air.
 Tampered with electronics, especially Brodie’s coffee maker, when he lost his temper with her.
 For her benefit, Spooky lectured her friends.
 Told them her husband needed his hot java first thing every morning.
 They didn’t listen.
 They rarely did.